 I work with leaders to enhance their agency, impact, and influence.

 This isn’t your traditional leadership coaching.
 We won't be setting performance metrics or tracking achievements.
 This is coaching through a somatic lens.
 Our focus is on cultivating deeper emotional & bodily intelligence.
-I blend a variety of modalities & trainings: Integral Psychology, Polyvagal Theory, Somatic Experiencing, Internal Family Systems, & the study of Trauma & Somatics.

 Why is your focus on clients in leadership roles?